Intensive Outpatient Therapy Ohio

 The nice thing about our intensive outpatient therapy program is that it’s flexible and accommodating.
 At the Recovery Institute of Ohio, we want to see our clients live their lives, so we encourage them to take on some responsibility, whether that be helping out around the house, working part-time, or volunteering.
 This way, they can slowly reintegrate into the community while having structure, support, and relapse prevention tools to fall back on.

 In short, our outpatient treatment program is not meant to complicate your life.
 The goal behind this level of care is to help you transition back into everyday life with the tools you need to live peacefully and productively without drugs and alcohol.

 How Does an Intensive Outpatient Treatment Program Differ from Other Programs?

 Our intensive outpatient treatment program is a type of substance abuse treatment where clients visit our treatment facility several hours per day, three to five days a week.
 It’s more intensive than our standard outpatient program because clients spend more time in therapy and other treatment services such as medication education, meditation, yoga, nutrition education, life skills education, relapse prevention and more.
 But unlike residential treatment, clients are not required to live at our treatment center.

 Alcohol Rehab Centers and Drug Rehab Centers

-Choosing the addiction treatment program is an important step towards recovery.
-Each treatment program offered at the Recovery Institute of Ohio has the same underlying goal of helping patients to live a life of sobriety but take different paths to accomplish this.
+Choosing the right addiction treatment program is an important step towards recovery.
+Each treatment program offered at Drug Rehab Ohio has the same underlying goal of helping patients to live a life of sobriety but take different paths to accomplish this.